 7) Make sure you keep your child’s eye exams up to date.
 He may not realize that he doesn’t like to read because he can’t see the book clearly!
 Also, if he works hard at reading and still struggles, it may be worth getting a processing assessment.
 Plenty of kids switch words or letters, or just can’t process well from what they see to what they think.
 If you have tried many of the above tactics and your child still has issues, advocate for him!
 Don’t let him slip through the cracks.

 Have you tried any of these activities with your child, or any other activities?
-What do you do to ensure your kids success?
+What do you do to ensure your kids success in school?

 Deborah Owen is a high school library teacher in Massachusetts.
 She is especially interested in helping students develop self-motivation, and in helping teachers and parents present self-motivating ideas to students!
 She loves reading, research and writing, and sharing that enthusiasm with kids.
 Deborah blogs at Convergence in the Commons, and can be found on Twitter.
 She has published articles in the journals Library Media Connection.